toralfhus/MachineLearningProject3/README.md

 The CNN uses transfer learning with the VCC16, that has to be downloaded beforehand, for example from here: https://www.kaggle.com/code/ligtfeather/x-ray-image-classification-using-pytorch

 The number of epochs are set relatively low, but can be increased.

+For training, 20 percent of the already defined training data was used to validation during training.

 ## Installation